IMCBioinformatics/dada2_16S_workflow/README.md

 python utils/scripts/common/prepare.py <DIR>
 ```

+3.4 Make sure to make required changes in the config.yaml file.

+3.4.1 modifying pipeline parameters:
+  - path of the input directory
-4. Make sure to change the paths to sample.tsv file and the output directory of dada2 pipeline.
+  - name and path of the output directory

-5. Include the correct primer sequences in config.yaml for primer removal.

-6. Make sure you modify TRUNC and Trim parameters for DADA2's filter function in config file.
+  - Forward and reverse reads format

+3.4.2 modifying QC parameters:
+  - primer sequences (if they are sequenced)
+  - primer removal and quality trimming values

+3.4.3 modifying dada2 parameters:
+  - DADA2 filter and trim thresholds
+  - chimera removal method
+  - number of reads for error rate learning

 7. Download the taxonomy databases from http://www2.decipher.codes/Downloads.html  that you plan to use in utils/databases/ and consequently set the path for them in the config file.